The Youth Say No to FGM

 2013- Collaboration strategy between the IAC, the African Union, UN Economic Commission for Africa, UNICEF, UNFPA and ACERWC

-To see a society in which African women and children fully enjoy their rights to live free from harmful traditional practices.
+An African society in which african women and children fully enjoy they human rights to live free from harmful traditional practices.

 To promote gender equality and contribute to the improvement of the health status, social, economic, political, human rights and quality of life of African women and children through elimination of harmful traditional practices and the promotion of beneficial ones.